ashleyreality/Easy-Animator/resources/README.md

 an event to be instantiated without specifying the type of the event.

 #### AbstractEvent
 The AbstractEvent class implements IEvent.
-It includes a change() stub that will be implemented once we have more information about how changes will work with a controller.
+It is updated to include a tweening method that works helps the model get the state of shapes at specific frames in the animation.
 We created this abstract class in order to reuse code common to all events.

 #### MoveShape
 The MoveShape class extends AbstractEvent.
 Use the MoveShape class to create a move event on an IShape.
 We created this concrete class so that the client can generate a move event.
 The constructor takes in a shape, an initial location, and a new location.
+This class is updated to include an applyEvent method that takes in a copy of a shape and a tick, and mutates the shape location based on where it is at the given tick.

 `IEvent example = new MoveShape(example, 1.0, 1.0, 2.0, 2.0);`

 #### ChangeColor
 The MoveShape class extends AbstractEvent.
 Use the ChangeColor class to create a color change event on an IShape.
 We created this concrete class so that the client can generate a color change event.
-The constructor takes in a shape, an initial color, and a new color.
+The constructor takes in a shape, an initial color, and a new color.This class is updated to include an applyEvent method that takes in a copy of a shape and a tick, and mutates the shape color based on its color at the given tick.

 `IEvent example = new ChangeColor(example, 0, 0, 0, 255, 255, 255);`

 #### ScaleShape
 The MoveShape class extends AbstractEvent.
 Use the ScaleShape class to create a scale shape event on an IShape.
 We created this concrete class so that the client can generate a scale shape event.
 The constructor takes in a shape, an initial size, and a new size.
+This class is updated to include an applyEvent method that takes in a copy of a shape and a tick, and mutates the shape width or height based on how it looks at the given tick.

 `IEvent example = new ScaleShape(example, 1.0, 1.0, 2.0, 2.0);`